 Relatedly, don’t get sold into a high-interest loan.
 Owning a home is a lot of work, requires financial discipline and job security.

 Take it from someone who has both studied a whole lot of economics and has been worked into the ground as a teenager by two parents who owned a home that required a lot of fixing up.
 The real main drawbacks to home ownership aren’t financial; they are practical.
 While you might gain financially, you lose a lot regarding mobility.

 In New York City, two main things make owning a home more desirable than elsewhere: First of all, everything involving housing in the city is costly.
 That means that the financial benefits of homeownership are proportionally more important.
-Secondly, demand for New York City real estate is expected to continue to rise for decades to come, through corrections and all.
+Secondly; demand for NYC real estate is expected to continue to rise for decades to come, through corrections and all.
 The limited size of the city in comparison to the growing population means that property values are likely to appreciate, making home ownership in the city a safer than usual investment.

 If you can afford it, and you know you are going to be in the city for a while, home ownership is the way to go.
 But the best colloquialism to apply to home ownership everywhere should be stressed in New York City even more strongly.
 Never, ever, bite off more than you can chew.

 The number one reason to consider, buy vs. rent anywhere are the tax deductions.
 Any interest you pay on your mortgage loan is deductible from your gross income, as is a portion of your monthly maintenance.
 Your mortgage and maintenance could save you thousands of dollars in taxes per year; which means less paid to the IRS and more money in your pocket.

 NYC is a bulletproof market